40 Healthy Habits For Women Over 40

 - Using alcohol or smoking as coping mechanisms.

-- Neglecting sun protection poses a significant risk in Australia.
+- Neglecting sun protection, which poses a significant risk in Australia.

 - Overlooking sexual and pelvic health.